KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 **Q: "How do costs compare at scale?"**
 A: "Depends on usage patterns.
 Lambda wins for sporadic workloads.
 EC2 can be cheaper for consistent, high-traffic applications."

-**Q: "Can you mix IaaS and PaaS?"**
+**Q: "Can you mix PaaS and Serverless?"**
 A: "Absolutely!
-Most architectures use both.
-For example, EC2 for databases, Lambda for API processing."
+Most architectures are hybrid.
+For example, Elastic Beanstalk for the web app, Lambda for background processing, RDS for database."

 **Q: "What about cold starts with Lambda?"**
 A: "Lambda has ~100-300ms cold start.
 For most use cases, this is acceptable.
 Use provisioned concurrency for latency-sensitive apps."